-- Increasing screening/detection rates in North and East Texas.
-The highest rates of cancer incidence and mortality are found in East and North Texas.2 - Decreasing disparities in incidence and mortality rates of colorectal cancer for racial/ethnic populations and rural communities (African Americans have the highest incidence and mortality rates, followed by non-Hispanic Whites and Hispanics.)2 - Decreasing incidence and mortality rates in rural counties.
-Incidence and mortality rates are higher in rural counties compared with urban counties.2
+Increasing screening/detection rates in North and East Texas.
+The highest rates of colorectal cancer incidence and mortality are found in East and North Texas.

+- Decreasing disparities in incidence and mortality rates of colorectal cancer for racial/ethnic populations and rural communities (African Americans have the highest incidence and mortality rates, followed by non-Hispanic Whites and Hispanics.)4 - Decreasing incidence and mortality rates for colorectal cancer in rural counties.
+Incidence and mortality rates are higher in rural counties compared with urban counties.4